-- the testing of journals, including journals posted in partner systems, using data analytics to focus our testing on higher risk journals; - · significant accounting estimates; and - any unusual transactions or one-off transactions, including those with related parties.
+- the testing of journals, using data analytics to focus our testing on higher risk journals; - significant accounting estimates; - any unusual transactions or one-off transactions, including those with related parties.

 Our wider response to the risk of fraud is set out in the Appendix of this report.